FatConan/dbaser/README.md

-One of the aims of __dbaser__ is to allow developers to take advantage of lower level SQL capabilities, it provides mechanisms to better handle complex parameterised queries, and provides simple interfaces that may be built against that allow the population DAO objects that can accommodate SQL queries that are as simple, or as complex as the developer requires them to be.
+One of the aims of __dbaser__ is to allow developers to take advantage of lower level SQL capabilities, it provides mechanisms to better handle complex parameterised queries, and provides simple interfaces that may be built against to allow the creation of populable Models and DAO objects that can accommodate SQL queries that are as simple, or as complex, as the developer requires them to be.

 This project is the result of encountering numerous instances in which working with stricter ORM models has become